Duke of Normandy

 It was not until the mid 1040's that William was old enough to rule unaided and at once he began campaigns against rebel Normans and neighbouring enemies.
 He quickly gained a ruthless reputation.
+A revolt erupted in 1047, led by Guy of Brionne, the son of the Count of Burgundy, William's cousin.
+William sought help from other Lords and King Henry of France to put the rebelion down.
+At the battle of Val es Dunes William defeated the rebels, but was lenient, only destroying their castles.
+Guy was allowed to return to Burgundy.
 In October 1049, William married Matilda the daughter of Count Baldwin of Flanders, one of his few allies.
 The marriage was against the wishes of the Pope who thought that Matilda and William were too closely related.
 William wanted the marriage for the important alliance with Flanders and also because he was in love with Matilda.
 The marriage was discussed by Pope Leo IX in Rheims.
 This caused some alarm, as it had not been for some time that a Pope had travelled to France to interfere with events.

 By August of 1066 the invasion fleet was ready, but the winds in the English Channel were not right and he had to delay sailing.
 This delay was fortunate for William because in July another invasion led by Harold Hardrada had begun in the north of England.
 This drew king Harold away from the south coast.
 King Harold fought and defeated Hardrada on 25th September at Stamford Bridge.
 At the same time, the winds on the Channel became favourable and William crossed to land without opposition at Pevensey.
 King Harold then marched his exhausted army back south to fight William.